t0mpr1c3/knotty/README.md

 ## Features

-Knotty patterns are encoded in a format that is easy for humans to write and parse, but is also highly structured.
+Knotty patterns are encoded in a format that is easy for humans to read and write, but is also highly structured.

 Patterns can be viewed and saved in an HTML format that contains an interactive